faizanahemad/data-science-utils/data_science_utils/ideas/ideas.md

     - Next We will train embedding layer to minimise loss in actual training
     - Keras Embedding layer can take only use only 1 categorical column, we will ensure that multiple categorical columns can be used at once.
         - Label Encoding and either Flatten or GAP
     - This approach is very similar to auto-encoder approach but since it is also trained during main training it should find more interactions
+4. Building Better Embedding Space for Regression and Classification problems by Converting the feature representation part into a comparator algorithm.
+    - We then use the feature representation part as first part of our network.
+Since this is pre-initialised.
+It can perform better.
+5.

 ### Trees and RFs
 1. Explainable Trees